chrisly42/cajon-plugin/README.md

 - JUnitAssertToAssertJ

-  Tries to convert most of the JUnit 4 assertions to AssertJ format.
+  Tries to convert most of the JUnit 4 assertions and assumptions to AssertJ format.
+  Sometimes the expected and actual expressions are specified in wrong order -- Cajon tries to swap these when it detects the supposed actual expression to be a constant while the expected one is not.

   Does not support Hamcrest-Matchers.
   If you need that kind of conversion, you might want to check out the